Skip to main content

 Total aggregate valueApproximately $25.75 million

-The Second Modified Plan and the committee's support statement described a settlement under which the reorganized debtor retained specified intellectual property and issued new equity to the DIP constituency, while a liquidating trust took trust funding, causes of action, and responsibility for unsecured-creditor recoveries.
+The Second Modified Plan and the committee's support statement described a global settlement under which the reorganized debtor retained specified intellectual property and issued new equity to the DIP constituency, while a liquidating trust took trust funding, causes of action, and responsibility for unsecured-creditor recoveries.

 Before confirmation, the U.S. Trustee challenged the third-party release and injunction language in its objection to the amended disclosure statement, arguing that an accepting creditor's failure to opt out should not be treated as consent.
 The debtors responded by narrowing the record around affirmative acceptance and opt-out mechanics, and the Confirmation Order found the release structure consensual as applied to creditors that voted to accept and did not opt out.